sak1987/UDACITY-AIPND--Dog-Breed-Classifier/README.md

 - While it is recommended that you work on the project within the **_Project Workspace_**, a few students _may_ experienced issues trying to work within the _Project Workspace_.
 Some students found these issues resolved when they switched their internet browsers.
 Specifically, some students found that **_Chrome_** worked best; while others found that **_Firefox_** worked better for them.
 If you are running into the problem where the _files_ in the workspace don't load and/or running code within the workspace runs extremely slowly; please try the following:
 * Quit and exit out of the **_web browser_** you are using, then open it back up and restart it.
 * Switch to a different **_web browser_**.

+- If you **run into issues** with the **_Project Workspace_** and the above recommendations didn't work; alternativIy, you are welcome to complete the project on a local computer using the instructions in the next [FAQ](https://github.com/udacity/AIPND-revision/blob/master/notes/project_intro-to-python.md#running-the-project-on-a-local-computer).